rodrigodadam/PP1/README.md

 - __Portfolio__

-  - This page all users can see some professional's service and his [PORTFOLIO](https://rodrigodadam.github.io/PP1/index.html#portfolio).
+  - This page all users can see my services and portfolio.
+[PORTFOLIO](https://rodrigodadam.github.io/PP1/index.html#portfolio).
-  - This page give the guest users exemples of Professional services and brings more confidence to his work.
   - The carousel as build with [Boostrap5](https://getbootstrap.com/docs/5.0/components/carousel/), and is completly responsive.
   - This page will increase with more services as needed.